core-wg/transport-indication/draft-ietf-core-transport-indication.md

 but sufficiently similar to warrant being described in the same document.

 The resource type "TBDcore.proxy" can be used to describe such a proxy.
-The link target attribute "proxy-schemes" can be used to indicate the scheme(s) supported by the proxy, separated by the space character.

 ~~~~~
 Req: GET coap://[fe80::1]/.well-known/core?rt=TBDcore.proxy